Trying to get pregnant? Here are 5 ways to naturally improve your fertility

 You live a healthy lifestyle, are ready to start a family, and desire healthy ways to improve fertility.
 Make sure you do everything you can to optimize your health naturally before getting pregnant.

 Weight is an indicator of health, and this rings true if you are trying to get pregnant.
-The Harvard Nurses' Health Study found that overweight women took twice as long to get pregnant as women whose weight was classified as healthy for their height.
+The Harvard Nurses' Health Study found that women who were overweight took twice as long to get pregnant as women whose weight was classified as healthy for their height.
 Excess body fat can impact the balance of estrogen and progesterone.
 In addition, excess body fat can negatively impact ovulation and menstrual cycles.
 If you are overweight, losing weight can be one of the best ways to improve your fertility.

 Seek your doctor's advice to decide on a target weight goal.
 Once you choose a target, keep track of things like your food, drink, exercise, water, supplements, etc. using an online tracker such as MyNetDiary.
 It's a streamlined way to track progress, monitor health parameters, and avoid nutrient gaps.